ellakoa/postcard-poem/content/posts/the-abandoned-house.md

   Stopped,
   In our tracks by a thunderous groan
   Turning, nowhere to hide
-  The door of the house open wide
+  The door of the house was open wide

   A ball rolled down the steps,
   Is this what you came for?